Pinnacles & Turquoise Coast —

 - Guided sunrise, sunset and night shoots when conditions allow

-- Daily air-conditioned editing sessions
+- Indoor daily editing sessions

-- Permits and commercial permissions where required
+- Permits and commercial permissions confirmed before bookings open

 - Documented safety practices and $20M public liability insurance